 Hiking to the top of Guyana’s Awarmie Mountain in the Rupununi region, and then spending the night there, was like an episode of Naked and Afraid, minus the naked and double the afraid.
 In fact an episode was actually filmed here!

-Even with treacherous inclines that will get your adrenaline pumping, it is one of the most popular hikes in the country because of the trails rainforest foliage, panoramic view from the top and wildlife spotting, especially birds.
+Even with treacherous inclines that will get your adrenaline pumping, it is one of the most popular things to do in Guyana (along with a visit to Kaieteur Falls) because of the trails rainforest foliage, panoramic view from the top and wildlife spotting, especially birds.

-An Adventurous Guyana Tour: Jungle Mountain Climb in Rupununi
+Guyana Backpacking Adventure: Jungle Mountain Hike in Rupununi

 Where is Awarmie Mountain